 Exploring blind alleys is never the objective; it is a cost and a risk.
 Even so, it is necessary, to some extent.
 We don’t want to accept too much risk – or too little.

 When running a maze, a bad strategy can be tremendously wasteful.
-In contrast, a good strategy produces minimal waste.
-Nevertheless, even with the best strategy, there is always a significant amount of backtracking.
+A good strategy minimizes the cost, even though the cost will be nowhere near zero.
+Even with the best strategy, there is always a significant amount of backtracking.
 To observers who do not understand what’s going on, the backtracking looks like waste, but it is not.

 The process of exploring a maze is a good metaphor for how research is done.
 When you start out, the situation is more-or-less as shown in figure 1.
 You start out in the lower-left corner.
 You can see at most one or two steps in any direction ... or even less if a wall intervenes.
 You don’t know the layout of the maze, and you don’t know how big it is. is.
 You don’t know where the cheese is, or even what it looks like ... and you won’t know until you’ve found it.

 Here are some remarks about what happened when I solved this maze.
 My path to the solution is shown in figure 2.

 For example, at steps 10, 55, 56, 68, and 76 I made the “lucky” choice.
 This does not mean I was smart.
 Here’s what it actually means:

 These diagrams are screen shots from the interactive maze-exploration program in reference 5.
 There is one version that runs interactively in your browser, and another version that you can download and run from the command-line as a stand-alone python program.